bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:12:33

-Yeah, so it is, but it is, you know, just this is very like sort of theoretical, you know, how could it work?
+Yeah, so it is, just this is very like sort of theoretical, how could it work?
-And so it is an interesting, like, you can have a lot, and you know, writing the Lightning Network paper, this was sort of what we, you know, And if you look at the end of the Lightning Network paper, we're like, oh yeah, 130 megabyte blocks and we're good.
+And so it is an interesting, like, you can have a lot, writing the Lightning Network paper, this was sort of what we..., And if you look at the end of the Lightning Network paper, we're like, oh yeah, 130 megabyte blocks and we're good.
 And that's what we sort of said.
 Because at the time, it was like someone saying, no, we should go down to 300k.
 Someone saying, no, we need to go to gigabytes.